Date published: 24 May 2022 by Digital Team

 “I feel so fortunate to have seen a piece in the retired police officer’s magazine at the end of 2017 asking for volunteers at Rainbow Trust.
 I applied, and after completing the initial paperwork, started supporting them in June 2018.

-“My role is to collect families and take them either to or from their appointments at hospitals and hospices.
+“My role was to collect families and take them either to or from their appointments at hospitals and hospices.
 It sounds so simple, but I have found that you can't underestimate the importance of removing traffic and parking worries from a family already under enormous stress.
 Sometimes I park and wait for them so I can drive them home, other times their Family Support Worker may do one leg of the trip.”

 John says: